decentraland/adr/content/ADR-86-realm-picking-algorithm.md

 #### Close Peers

 _Description_:
-Calculates the score acording the amount of users near the current parcel.
+Calculates the score according the amount of users near the current parcel.

 _Pseudo Code_: